-How Are Machine Rugs Made?
+How Are Machine Made Rugs Produced?

 Discover a Complete Summary of Each Step

-Steps in rug making using high tech machinery.
+Let's start with the top five steps in rug making using high tech machinery.

 Machine-made rugs are produced using specialized machines that are designed to create various types of rugs.
 There are several steps involved in the process of making machine-made rugs, including: